timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2015-networks.md

 a.

+ A security manager is not necessary when using RMI in Java.
+To understand why this is the case let's look at what a security manager does:

+ The job of a security manager is to prevent any nasty surprises from remotely loaded classes.
+Therefore, you only need to install a security manager for RMI if the peer is using the codebase facility to supply classes to you dynamically.

+The checks a security manager does (just imagine him as some fat security guard) is the access to
+- communications
+- files
+- control of the virtual machine

- In RMI applications, if no security manager is set, stubs and classes can only be loaded from local classpath – protect application from downloaded code
+ In RMI applications, if no security manager is set, stubs and classes can only be loaded from local classpath, so yes, you can survive without a security manager.
+Living without the security manager is either unecessarily risky or completely fine depending where you are loading your stubs from.

 ---